dejiobasan/backend/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [Deji] lol.

 ## Contact

-For questions or support, please contact [your-email@example.com].
+For questions or support, please contact [dejiobasan02@gmail.com].